SparebankenVest/azure-key-vault-to-kubernetes/README.md

       type: <optional - kubernetes secret type - defaults to opaque>
 ```

+Azure certificates can be exported to multiple types.
+The preferred output type is `kubernetes.io/tls`, but this is not always suitable for the consuming application.
+If the type is set to `opaque` it will output the raw certificate into the specified dataKey.
+If type is not specified (left blank), it will export the certificate in pem, unless the dataKey has the suffix `.key`.
+In the latter case, it will export the private key as pem.

 **Note-1: Pods in Kubernetes currently do not get notifications when Secret resources change, and Pods will have to be re-created or use something like the Wave controller (https://github.com/pusher/wave) to get the changes**

 **Note-2: By default the Controller auto sync secrets every 10 minutes (configurable) and depending on how many secrets are synchronized can cause extra usage costs of Azure Key Vault.**